 The importance of getting enough calcium for strong bones has always been reinforced in my life.
 I have never really had a hard time drinking enough milk because I love it.
-Later in my life I learned that drinking milk may not be enough, that the recommendation 1,000-1,300mg per day might not benefiting my bones if I was not ALSO getting the recommended amount of vitamin D to help the calcium do it’s job.
+Later in my life, I learned that drinking milk may not be enough, that the recommendation 1,000–1,300mg per day might not be benefiting my bones if I was not ALSO getting the recommended amount of vitamin D to help the calcium do its job.
 WHAT?!

 Fast forward to today when I have fallen in love (yes LOVE!) with exercise and nutrition, and how the body uses both to orchestrate the operation of multiple systems every minute of every day.
 I decided to go back to school a few years ago and finish my bachelor’s degree in Kinesiology, surrounding myself with new information all the time.

 I was reading through a newsletter published by the National Academy of Sports Medicine and in crept my old friend vitamin D. The article does a great job of explaining that vitamin D is a fat-soluble vitamin and should be consumed with Omega 3, 6, or 9 fatty acids to help transport it to the appropriate metabolic pathways to be broken down to its active form (either Calcidiol or Calcitriol) and stored for future use.